 A 100 liter dry bag sold by AquaQuest perfectly lines the inside a Duluth pack.
 It fits two sleeping bags, two sleeping pads, spare clothes, and a tent with room to spare.
-If you do not feel like owning a 100 liter water proof sack, then I would go for something around the 30 liter option.
+If you do not feel like owning a 100 liter waterproof sack, then I would go for something around the 30 liter option.
 AquaQuest makes quality gear at half the price of SealLine or Sea to Summit.
 Their dry bags and other products are available at https://aquaquestwaterproof.com.

-AquaQuest Rogue Dry Bag (this is what I use, and I HIGHLY recommend it over SealLine and Sea to Summit) SealLine Discovery Dry Bag Sea to Summit Big River Dry Bag
+AquaQuest Rogue Dry Bag (this is what I use) SealLine Discovery Dry Bag Sea to Summit Big River Dry Bag